jbutcher21/aiclass/docs/senzing_entity_spec.md

 ## Mapping Identifiers

 Some data sources have fields named SSN, DL_NUM, PASSPRT, etc.  This is a simple field name mapping to the appropriate Senzing feature.
-Other data sources, especially data providers, have a sublist of identifiers with an identifier type that can be used to determine the appropriate Senzing feature.
+Other data sources, especially data providers, have a sub-list of identifiers with an identifier type that can be used to determine the appropriate Senzing feature.

 ### **Mapping Guidance (for Mapping Identifiers)**